akashacms/epub-guide/documents/3d-rendering.html.md

 As an example of more comprehensive metadata usage, consider a series of pages containing information tables.
 The table data could be given as metadata, and the layout template could format that data into an HTML table, and encapsulate it into a complete HTML file.

 Suppose you were writing a book of ice cream sundae recipes.
-The metadata could list the ingredients, while the content could describe how to asssemble the Sundae and perhaps author remniscences (and pictures) from childhood visits to Atlantic City.
+The metadata could list the ingredients, while the content could describe how to assemble the Sundae and perhaps author remniscences (and pictures) from childhood visits to Atlantic City.

-Consider - `bananna-split.html.md`
+Consider - `banana-split.html.md`

 ```
     ---
     layout: ice-cream-sundae.html.ejs
-    title: Bananna Split Sundae
+    title: Banana Split Sundae
     dish-style: Tray
-    base: 1 Bananna, cut in half lengthwise
+    base: 1 Banana, cut in half lengthwise
     flavors: Vanilla
     topping: Chocolate Syrup
     sprinkles: Peanuts
-    image: images/sundaes/bananna-split.png
+    image: images/sundaes/banana-split.png
     ---

-    In the summer of 1967 I had my first REAL bananna split
+    In the summer of 1967 I had my first REAL banana split
     sundae, and I thought I'd gone to heaven it was so good.
     These are easy to make and sure to be a crowd pleaser.
     ...